raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ## Useful Third Party Instructions / Examples

-Many thanks goes to authors of the following examples!

-[How to attach an LCD screen to a Pi](http://blog.reasonablycorrect.com/raw-dpi-raspberry-pi/) - Note that the author in this example compiles a dt-blob.bin file which is now unnecessary, please use the relevant Linux device tree overlay.
+[How to attach an LCD screen to a Pi](http://blog.reasonablycorrect.com/raw-dpi-raspberry-pi/).
+Note that the author compiles a dt-blob.bin file which is now unnecessary.
+Please use the relevant Linux device tree overlay.